RubyRubenstahl/artikcloud-ProxyHub/README.md

 You can use Proxy Hub code in three ways:

 1. Use the proxy hub out of box.
-Follow the Demo section to add and play with devices existing in your local area.
+Follow the [Demo](#demo) section to add and play with devices existing in your local area.
 Directory '/proxies' lists the supported devices such as Philips Hue, Wemo, Zway et al.
-2. Extend this proxy hub code by adding a new proxy.
+2. Extend this proxy hub by adding a new proxy.
 A new proxy can talk to new devices.
 3. Use the code as an example to create your own proxy package that can be distributed to your end users.
-This way, the end user does not need to perform the steps as the developer.
+This way, the end user does not need to perform the steps as the developer in order to use the hub.

 ## Requirements